jkim333/T1A3-Terminal-Application/README.md

 <br>

-The game instruction can be found by running the script below.
+The game instruction can be found by running the line below.

 ```bash
 ruby main.rb -h